zephraph/notes/Projects/procedure.md

 #### Parsing the match expression

 To contain the scope and complexity of this problem, I'm going to apply some constraints.

+1. I'll assume the actual parsing starts on the line that contains `.match(` (or at least that we're given that line number)
+2. I'm going to assume the syntax is valid.
+There would be a runtime error at the call site if it wasn't, so that's a safe assumption.
+3. I'm going to assume all functions passed to  `match` are [[JavaScript named functions|named]].